About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 As a result of its popularity, this place has had a bit of a bad rap when it comes to graffiti and litter.

-However, they expressed surprise at the noticeable clean-up of graffiti and litter, which you might have noticed in the photo above (the walls flanking the waterfall used to be all tagged up).
+However, they expressed surprise at the noticeable clean-up of graffiti and litter at Santa Paula Canyon Falls, which you might have noticed in the photo above (the walls flanking the waterfall used to be all tagged up).

 This might have to do with a recent trail re-route, which I’ll describe shortly.

-In any case, with this excursion, I had to earn my visit with a bit of a fairly long hike that most people do in a day.
+In any case, with this excursion, I had to earn my visit with a bit of a fairly long hike that would take most people the better part of a day.

-However, I did notice campsites that opened the possibility of overnight backpacking treks deeper into the Sespe Wilderness.
+That said, I did notice campsites that opened up the possibility of overnight backpacking treks deeper into the Sespe Wilderness (and possibly even more waterfalls).

 Nevertheless, the reward for the effort were a series of swimmable punch bowls starting with the main 30ft waterfall which I believe is called the Santa Paula Canyon Falls though the locals I met called it the “Lower Punch Bowl”.